KolenMG/ChatBot---Jerry-v5.0/README.md

 Google Translate API: Used for language detection and translation capabilities. gTTS (Google Text-to-Speech): Converts text responses into spoken audio.
 Tkinter: Python's de-facto standard GUI library for creating graphical user interfaces.

 Getting Started
-To get started with the Virtual AI Assistant:
+To get started with the ChatBot:
 Clone the repository to your local machine.
-Install the necessary dependencies listed in requirements.txt.
+Install the necessary dependencies listed in requirements.txt by using: pip install -r requirements.txt command.
+Unzip the sequences archive.
+Download all files from https://huggingface.co/facebook/blenderbot-400M-distill.
+The project directory should look like bellow:
+├── Project Folder Name
+│   ├── models
+│   │   └── HuggingFaceBotModel400M
+│   │       ├── config.json
+│   │       ├── pytorch_model.bin
+│   │       ├── added_tokens.json
+│   │       ├── flax_model.msgpack
+│   │       ├── generation_config.json
+│   │       ├── tokenizer_config.json
+│   │       ├── tokenizer.json
+│   │       ├── vocab.txt
+│   │       ├── special_tokens_map.json
+│   │       └── tf_model.h5
+│   │
+│   ├── chatbot.py
+│   ├── main.py
+|   |──  other files..

 Run main.py to launch the application.
-Start interacting with the AI Assistant through the GUI or command line interface.
+Start interacting with Jerry through the GUI

 Contributions
 Contributions to the Virtual AI Assistant project are welcome!
 Feel free to fork the repository, make improvements, and submit pull requests for review.